guenbr/Brawlhalla-AI/README.md

 Ensure that Brawlhalla is actively loading the couch party game before starting the training script to ensure proper initialization.

 ---
+## Future Work

+- **Continue Training**: Continue training the agent to see how it performs beyond our current episodes

+- **Higher Difficulty CPUs**: Evaluate how the agent performs against harder CPU opponents

+- **Reward Function Refinement**: Iterate on the reward system to find the most optimal reward function

+- **Multi-Character**: Test the model across different characters, as movement speed, attack damage, and shields differ amongst characters
+—

+---
 ## 📚 Related Work

 - [ML-Brawlhalla by Tiger767](https://github.com/Tiger767/ML-Brawlhalla?tab=readme-ov-file)